kragen/dercuano/markdown/rsync-message-base.md

 approach would need for a similar-sized base of messages (although there I was postulating an average message size of 10 kilobytes).
 But it remains efficient if we have, say, a mebibyte of new messages to sync.
-If they're scattered in 1024 random places through the 16-tebibyte base, due to a poor choice of sorting keys, we need on the order of 63 mebibytes of bandwidth to sync them, a 63x multiplier, but several hundred times better than the other protocols.
+If they’re scattered in 1024 random places through the 16-tebibyte base, due to a poor choice of sorting keys, we need on the order of 63 mebibytes of bandwidth to sync them, a 63x multiplier, but several hundred times better than the other protocols.
 If, instead,